awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 By default, IAM users, groups, and roles have no access to AWS resources\.
 IAM policies grant privileges to users, groups, or roles\.
 We recommend that you apply IAM policies directly to groups and roles but not to users\.
 Assigning privileges at the group or role level reduces the complexity of access management as the number of users grows\.
 Reducing access management complexity might in turn reduce the opportunity for a principal to inadvertently receive or retain excessive privileges\.

 **Note**
 IAM users created by Amazon Simple Email Service are automatically created using inline policies\.
 Security Hub automatically exempts these users from this control\.
+AWS Config should be enabled in all Regions in which you use Security Hub\.
+However, global resource recording can be enabled in a single Region\.
+If you only record global resources in a single Region, then you can disable this control in all Regions except the Region where you record global resources\.

 ### Remediation<a name="iam-2-remediation"></a>